Introduction and design

 Once you’ve synced your fitness data is when the Fitbit Charge HR really comes into its own.
 Fitbit kick-started the fitness wearables market and it has had a lot of time to hone its app, its social integration and to build its user base.
 This has paid off.

-The Fitbit app offers integration with the likes of Endomondo, MapMyRun and MyFitnessPal, with its wealth of user-sourced food calorie counts – essential if you’re a dieter, which thankfully I’m not.
+The Fitbit app offers integration with the likes of Endomondo, MapMyRun and MyFitnessPal, with its wealth of user-sourced food calorie counts from online health food sites – essential if you’re a dieter, which thankfully I’m not.
 There’s also support for apps that tell you how to lose weight, how to sleep better and how to keep active at work.

 There’s also a clearly-presented daily view of your fitness goals and achievements, as well as weekly and monthly overviews of your ever-improving fitness and health, plus comparisons to both your peers, via step “challenges” and social, and to the world at large (although this latter feature is only via the desktop app and the paid-for Fitbit Premium service, for which there’s a free one-week trial.